Study at LSTM

-Within this context, we have reflected and considered on our plans for the September 2020 intake.
+Within this context, we have reflected and considered on our plans for our programmes running in the 2020/21 academic year.
 At the forefront of any considerations are the health and safety of our students and staff.

-We are planning to run our September 2020 MSc programmes that are Liverpool based, albeit in a different, yet engaging format.
+Our September 2020 MSc programmes that are Liverpool based are running, albeit in a different, yet engaging format.

-The delivery of programmes will facilitate an interactive and structured mix of learning activities which will enable you to connect closely to your cohort and the academics delivering the programmes.
-As learners, you will engage with a variety of activities, many collaborative, which encourage dialogue and engagement in real-world problem-solving.
+The delivery of programmes facilitates an interactive and structured mix of learning activities which enables you to connect closely to your cohort and the academics delivering the programmes.
+As learners, you are able to engage with a variety of activities, many collaborative, which encourage dialogue and engagement in real-world problem-solving.

-Teaching will comprise a blended learning model that offers a mix of in-class learning and the added flexibility that online teaching offers.
+Teaching comprises a blended learning model that offers a mix of in-class learning and the added flexibility that online teaching offers.

-This will include face to face delivery by academic staff in Liverpool as well as via Brightspace, our virtual learning environment.
+This includes face to face delivery by academic staff in Liverpool as well as via Brightspace, our virtual learning environment.
 You will encounter a range of virtual classroom activities, digital teaching tools, learning resources and other activities with our academic staff and the wider LSTM student community.
-Students on laboratory-based programmes will continue to access lab sessions in Liverpool as required by the programme.
+Students on laboratory-based programmes continue to access lab sessions in Liverpool as required by the programme.

-In all of our face to face teaching and laboratory sessions, social distancing guidelines will be upheld.
+In all of our face to face teaching and laboratory sessions, social distancing guidelines are in place.

-We are in the process of adapting our facilities to support this activity.
+We have adapted our facilities to support this activity.

 Your student experience is key.
-Our Student Advice and Wellbeing Team are working to provide services for students throughout their studies to include face to face provision as well as access to online resources and activities.
+Our Student Advice and Wellbeing Team are working to provide services for students throughout their studies to include face to face provision within a COVID-19 safe setting as well as access to online support and activities.